MinePvP/SimpleAutoAnnounce/README.txt

   - 'Announcement' -> 8.50am
   - '#Staff This Message will send in the HeroChat Channel Staff' -> 9.00
   - '#Handel This Message will send in the HeroChat Channel Hanel' 9.00
+  - ')'
+  - '&permission.test This is a Message for Player who have the Permission <bold>permission.test'
+  - '&permission.test.2 This is a <underline>Message<reset> for Player who have the Permission <bold>permission.test.2'
+  - ')'

 === Commands ===
 */announce help